 When I left teaching, I trained as an Assessor and gained a Level 3 Certificate in Assessing Vocational Achievement (CAVA).
 Because of my background, I began assessing for apprenticeships in Creative & Digital Media and, later, in Digital Marketing.
 Since apprenticeships changed in May 2017, the role of assessor has changed.
 There is now more emphasis on being able to structure learning and to teach, which is why a teaching qualification is desirable.
 I talk more about this in My Story.BACK TO TOP

-You may also see this type of job advertised as a Learning Designer, Instructional Designer, Learning Technologist or Academic/Educational Developer.
-These kind of jobs requires relevant technical knowledge or experience and so you would need to have experience of using learning resources on Learning Management Systems e.g. Moodle, Canvas, Blackboard, etc. and maybe experience of designing and delivering a range of learning solutions using software such as Articulate Storyline or Adobe Captivate.
+These kind of jobs require relevant technical knowledge or experience and so you would need to have experience of using learning resources on Learning Management Systems e.g. Moodle, Canvas, Blackboard, etc. and maybe experience of designing and delivering a range of learning solutions using software such as Adobe Photoshop, Adobe Premiere Pro, Articulate Storyline or Adobe Captivate.
 A teaching qualification is frequently mentioned in person specifications for these roles as an understanding of pedagogy is an important part of the roles.

 “Consult, advise, design, deliver and evaluate learning and development (L&D) solutions and technology based learning capabilities, in accordance with internal and external standards and regulatory requirements, to enable a culture of self-directed learning and to meet business requirements across the organisation.”A job role purpose I saw advertised for E-Learning Specialist.